-Indigenous Allied Health Australia Ltd. (IAHA) is a national not-for-profit, member based, Aboriginal and Torres Strait Islander allied health organisation.
-IAHA works with our members and Aboriginal and Torres Strait Islander people, communities, and organisations to lead workforce development and support in order to improve the health and wellbeing of Aboriginal and Torres Strait Islander peoples.
+Indigenous Allied Health Australia Ltd. (IAHA) is a national not-forprofit, member based, Aboriginal and Torres Strait Islander allied health organisation.
+IAHA works with our members and Aboriginal and Torres Strait Islander people, communities and organisations to lead workforce development and support in order to improve the health and wellbeing of Aboriginal and Torres Strait Islander peoples.

-IAHA is a company limited by guarantee, is registered with the Australian Charities and Not-For-Profits Commission (ACNC), the independent regulator of charities, and has deductible gift recipient (DGR) status.
+IAHA is a company limited by guarantee, is registered with the Australian Charities and Not-For-Profits Commission (ACNC), the independent regulator of charities, and has deductible gift recipient (DGR) status healthy STRONC othriving DETERMINED